-Time’s Up for Israel
+Time’s Up for Israel’s Intransigence to Palestinians

 For decades, Israeli politicians have systematically violated the human rights of the Palestinians with virtually no repercussions.
 When confronted about these violations by the community of nations, Israel plays the Holocaust card to try and shame its critics into silence; and it often works.
 Former Israeli minister, Shulamit Aloni, admitted this tactic in a 2002 interview for Democracy Now.
 Given the scale of Israel’s recent assault on Gaza, including the bombing of a residential building that also held the offices of Al-Jazeera and the Associated Press, that hand may finally have been over-played.